surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 - <b>Filter</b>  filters added in this section is automatically reflected in the filter section of dashboard reports.

-><b>Note:</b> This filter field selected in save report should be saved derived in report wid
+><b>Note:</b> This filter field derived in save report should be derived   initially in report window.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/5c20a9d86f105fcc871e95e0dfc3ccb1b2d05a6d/images/New_version5/TD_SAVE_REPORT_2.png)